CloudLabsAI-Azure/CAF-Secure-Methodology/02-secure-application.md

    ![rp](images1/rgappgateway.png)

-1. Under the **Application gateway** page, follow the below details:
+1. Under the **Application gateway** page, follow the details below:

      - Select **Web application firewall (1)** under **Settings**.

      - Click on **firewallpolicy (2)** under **Associated web application firewall policy**.

          ![config](images1/webappfirewall.png)

 1. Under the **firewallpolicy** page, go to the **Overview (1)** tab and click on **Switch to prevention mode (2)**.

-   >**Note**: Wait for the firewallpolicy to get updated before proceeding to next step.
+   >**Note**: Wait for the firewall policy to get updated before proceeding to the next step.

     ![](images1/switchtoprevention.png)